How to Prepare a Japanese Lunch BoxKatachiware Japanese Style Tableware

 Begin with the best-suited Japanese lunch box

 Many types of bento boxes are available, made from many materials, varying shapes, sizes, features and prices.
-Shop around online so that you get a feel for what’s available and decide if you are looking for a traditional Japanese lunch box that can either be made from a bio-gradable wood bento or ABS resin (plastic) with a woodgrain finish, or you can consider the more recent style of bento boxes which are also made from plastic but look more like a school lunch box which can include several layers and include plastic cutlery.
+Shop around online so that you get a feel for what’s available and decide if you are looking for a traditional Japanese lunch box that can either be made from a bio-gradable wooden bento box or ABS resin (plastic) with a wood grain finish, or you can consider the more recent style of bento boxes which are also made from plastic but look more like a school lunch box which can include several layers and include plastic cutlery.

 If you are looking for new bento types, an essential must-have is a secure and leak-proof lid.
 This will enable you to carry soups and stews without worrying about your food leaking and messing with your bag.
 Another thing to consider is whether you need a flat or a cylindrical bento with compartments stacked above the other.
 Additionally, decide on the number of compartments that you will need for your bento lunch box.